Our Jacobins: a Smorgasbord of News

 and you are going to move out of it and you want to keep it, maybe for a vacation home or you want a second home, you should not do that.

-Because once it is determined that it is empty, someone will either move in, or if you want to rent it and they have no intention of being a genuine renter, but they will not pay and then they will just stay on, you don't have any redress, at least in a left-wing jurisdiction.
+Because once it is determined that it is empty, someone will either move in or if you want to rent it and they have no intention of being a genuine renter, but they will not pay and then they will just stay on.

 And so

-I think we don't don't realize that
+I think we don't realize that

 we look back in history and it all seems a mystery.

+Shouldn't it have got better?
+Doesn't everything get better?
 Isn't the Whig idea of history material moral progress?

-Why was Byzantium a wonderful place to live under Justinian in 530, but it was a non-existent place in 1453,
+What happened?
+Why was Byzantium a wonderful place to live under Justinian in 530,

+say by June?
+Why, why, why?
+Well, this is the answer.
 What happens is civilizations and societies, they insidiously don't even understand what's happening before their very eyes.

 They find out that they defund the police or that they can't count on the public monopoly of violence to protect people.